Beyer Law Group Listed by anubis Ransomware Group

 Data breach from Silicon Valley lawyers.

-On December 16, 2025, the Anubis ransomware group added Beyer Law Group, a Silicon Valley law firm, to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On December 16, 2025, the Anubis ransomware group added Beyer Law Group, a Silicon Valley law firm, to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack.

 Public reporting indicates the firm’s data appeared on the Anubis leak portal hosted on the dark web.
 The listing states that internal files were stolen and are now available for download by anyone who accesses the site.
 No exact victim count has been released, and the precise volume or sensitivity of the documents remains unclear from available reporting.
 The breach follows the typical ransomware pattern of initial encryption followed by public threats to publish stolen data if demands are not met.